bitrise-io/devcenter/_articles/tutorials/efficient-continuous-integration-and-deployment-workflow-for-ios.md

 ---
-title: Efficient Continuous Integration and Deployment Workflow for iOS development
+title: Efficient CI/CD Workflow for iOS development
 menu:
   tips-and-tricks:
     weight: 2
     title: Efficient CI/CD workflow for iOS development

 ---
-# An efficient CI/CD Workflow for iOS development

 To achieve an efficient workflow for rapid iOS app development you have to specify the automation scenarios and the triggers to start specific scenarios.